 Can I freeze pulled pork?

-As I mentioned before, I make a lot of pulled pork.
-My kids have learned how versatile the meat is and enjoy it a number of different ways, including pulled pork ramen and pulled pork nachos.
+My kids have learned how versatile the meat is and enjoy it a number of different ways, including ramen and nachos.
 But sometimes, we can have too much of a good thing.

 Once the pork is cooked and shredded, it can easily be frozen.
 Once cooled, I place the meat in freezer bags, remove the air and seal them.
 Pork can stay in the freezer this way for up to 6 months.
 Even longer if you have one these food savers.